 Help Desk phone: 940-349-2892

-Because pictures often enhance presentations, flyers and brochures, here are two websites that offer millions of pictures for free and require only that the photographer receive attribution.
+Because pictures often enhance presentations, flyers, and brochures, here are two websites that offer millions of pictures for free and require only that the photographer receives attribution.
 Here more information on using images courtesy of TechSoup.